J00ky/Arduino-XP-BMS-MkII/README.md

 Current Limitations
 -------------------
-* Does not handle inter-battery balancing, so only suitable for parallel installations.
+* Does not handle true inter-battery balancing, so only suitable for parallel installations.
 Balancing code still needs debugging.
 * Only up to 6 cell / 19V batteries.
 * Low temperature checking code added but not implemented or validated.